Have you ever met somebody with a painted-on smile? You know the kind — it involves the mouth, but doesn’t go all the way up to the eyes.

 It can be found in the fifth set of our Scripture Memory Flashcards:

-Plus, in case you missed them, here are links to the first four sets of flashcards and practice sheets, too:
+In case you missed them, here are links to our first four sets of scripture memory flashcards:

 May God honor your efforts to hide His Word in your heart!